Daddy Cooking Tips

 As far as practicality goes, it is as good as any other high-quality kitchen grill pan.
 There is, however, one caveat.
 That gorgeous enamel is an insulator.
 It won’t work well in induction cooktops.

-The number one compliment and the number one complaint are actually the same: the enamel.
+The number one compliment and the number one complaint are the same: the enamel.
 It makes the pan look great, but it makes it unreliable on induction cooktops.
 Other than that, most people are very pleased with this solid, awesome pan.

 • 11” size is good for multi-purpose kitchen use